FAQ about the AMHI Psilocybin-Facilitator Training Program

 Q: What is the job market like for psilocybin facilitators?

-A: At the present time, Oregon Psilocybin Services (OPS) has licensed almost two dozen services centers.
+A: After a little more than a year of operation, as of October 2024, Oregon’s licensed service centers have hosted many sessions; estimates range from 5,000 to 13,000.
+At the present time, Oregon Psilocybin Services (OPS) has licensed almost two dozen services centers.
 There is work for facilitators in Oregon, however it may take some time to establish yourself so you should plan for the likelihood that you may not find full-time work right away.
+An Oregon license can also qualify you to work in hospitals, academic settings, doing integration counseling, and in other settings apart from licensed service centers.

 Q: What job-placement services do you provide?